 Also, IT IS NOT RECOMMENDED to feed red wigglers (Eisenia fetida) to captive amphibians.
 This is because they exude a noxious fluid that contains a toxin known as Lysenin – which is poisonous to many animals.

 When feeding insects with a hard exoskeleton to your pet (such as mealworms or super worms), try to make sure the insects have recently molted, as an insect with a large, hard exoskeleton is difficult to digest and may cause impaction.

 As for fruit flies, I recommend Hydei fruit flies as they are considerably bigger than the Melanogaster fruit flies and make a richer meal for your frog.

 Can You Feed a Captive Wood Frog Wild Bugs?

 You could feed your Wood frog wild-caught bugs.
 Just be 100% sure they are from a clean area that’s free of pesticides or other chemicals.
 Avoid feeding bugs that can sting or bite, such as large spiders, hornets, bees, etc.

 However, it is generally not a good idea to feed captive toads wild bugs or other wild prey.
-This is because wild insects may carry diseases and parasites that your frog is vulnerable to.
+This is because wild insects may carry diseases and parasites that your toad is vulnerable to.